Welcome to the Trench Warfare Newsletter.

 "Scouting the trenches is tough, thankless business.
 Much like playing the position, there's no substitute for putting in the time to study an incredibly complex unit.
 Brandon puts in the time and then some, providing detailed written and video breakdowns that are easy to digest and incredibly informative.
 His expertise is well-earned and widely respected.
 When I'm breaking down an OL, Brandon's page is one of my first stops to make sure I'm on the right track."

-- Mike Golic Jr, former Notre Dame O-linemen and current ESPN radio host
+- Mike Golic Jr, former Notre Dame O-linemen and current host of the GoJo Show for Draftkings.

 “Brandon has put his head down and gone to work on all aspects of the trenches building out his knowledge and his ability to showcase what is happening in the trenches on the digital platform.
 He’s a humble, hard worker and highly respected in the business for his knowledge and work ethic to bring what he has learned to the public.”